-The drive chain must be lubricated after washing the motorcycle and riding in the rain.
+The drive chain must be lubricated after washing the motorcycle, riding in the rain or riding in wet areas.

-- 1. Clean the drive chain with kerosene and a small soft brush.
-NOTICE: To prevent damaging the O-rings, do not clean the drive chain with steam cleaners. high-pressure washers or inappropriate solvents.[ECA11121] - 2.
-Wipe the drive chain dry. - 3.
-Thoroughly lubricate the drive chain with a special O-ring chain lubricant.
-NOTICE: Do not use engine oil or any other lubricants for the drive chain, as they may contain substances that could damage the O-rings.[ECA11111]
+- Clean the drive chain with kerosene and a small soft brush.
+NOTICE: To prevent damaging the O-rings, do not clean the drive chain with steam cleaners, high-pressure washers or inappropriate solvents.
+[ECA11121] - 2.
+Wipe the drive chain dry. - Thoroughly lubricate the drive chain with a special O-ring chain lubricant.
+NOTICE: Do not use engine oil or any other lubricants for the drive chain, as they may contain substances that could damage the O-rings.

+[ECA11111]